Home » Bee Farm Blog » Beekeeping » Managing Beehives » Feeding Bees in Winter {Quick Tips for Success}

 Do you need to feed every colony before Winter?

 No, not every colony will need to be fed.
 If your honey bee hives are heavy with stored honey, great !
 That is the condition that we beekeepers strive to achieve.
-If you are having to feed sugar water year round, something in wrong in your hive management.

 How do you feed wild bees in Winter?